310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Chiaki awkward %}
 Ah, um, okay.
 I guess the blame is once again on me for this too, huh.

-But this is something to do with you personally, so I can't just go around spreading stories about it on my own, can I?
+But this is something to do with you personally, so I can’t just go around spreading stories about it on my own, can I?
 {% endbubble %}

 {% bubble Kanata frownshake %}